AlexKalopsia/bit-hunter/README.md

     "frameWidth": 15,
     "exportSizes": [240, 120],
     "exportTypes": [".JPEG", ".PNG"]
-    "imageNameRoot": 'g-t'
+    "imageNameRoot": 'bit-@t',
+    "imageNameEnd": '@s'
 ```

 BitHunter will load the trophy images without storing them on your drive, and will then apply a 15pixel thick frame to them.
 It will export 240x240 and 120x120 images both in .jpeg and .png format.
-The file name will be `gameName-trophyName-XXXXXXX.fileType`
+The file name will be `bit-trophyName-XXXXXXX-imageSize.fileType`

 _Example 2:_